gayatrisapkal/Coonectwise-Interview-Experience/README.md

 Strongness and Weakness explain

-Unfortunately I am able to reach only to the Interview Round.
+Unfortunately I am able to reach only to the Technical Interview Round.